 The tech industry in general can be a tough nut to crack.
 With lots of jargon, shifting expectations, and constantly changing rules, making the process easy to understand is the only way you’ll have a productive conversation around SEO.

 Acknowledge that in order to sell SEO effectively, you’re going to have to educate people about how it works.
-If you expect a potential client to know more than the simplest of SEO strategies, you’ll be trying to make a sale to the customer equivalent of a kindergartner in an algebra class.
+If you expect a potential client to know more than the simplest of SEO strategies, you’ll be trying to make a sale to the customer equivalent to a kindergartner in an algebra class.
 But if you realize that education is going to be a part of your business model, you’re automatically primed for more success.

+SEO is only one piece of a really big puzzle.
+Optimization only works effectively and consistently when you pair it with other marketing efforts.
 If you’re considering adding SEO to your own product lineup, there’s a good chance you’re already offering additional marketing services.
 Even if you’re not, connecting your customers to people who do will make all the difference in your campaign.

 Our expert sales team will explain the finer (or not-so-fine) points of SEO to a lead and help you make the deal, with an average close rate that’s higher than doing it alone.
-We also provide all of our Partners with a dedicate growth manager and educational materials you and your clients can use.
+We also provide all of our Partners with a dedicated partner growth manager and educational materials you and your clients can use.